paulmelki/paulmelki.github.io/blog.md

 On this page you may find all my thoughts and ramblings about life in general and more particularly reviews of the books I read, some quotes or poems I find to be extremely beautiful, or some commentaries about our existence.

-**Note:** *No alcohol was consumed before or during the writing of these pieces, though it may look otherwise.*

 In addition, you may also find some technical posts about programming, machine learning, computer vision, statistics, or other technical stuff I do and